Razat94/learn/PowerBI/README-PowerBI.md

 		NOTE: 	We can't refresh or update the data without restoring the .txt file (or pointing to a new one).

-	Excercise: Entering/changing data is rough.
+	Exercise: Entering/changing data is rough.
 We'll need to use PowerQuery

 		1. In Power BI Desktop, go to Home (Tab) -> Data (Group) -> Enter Data.
 		Create a small table with the new row(s) you want